crandylb/stage2-1/README.txt

 There are several ways you can obtain the source code for Stage 2:
  1. Extract the comments from stage2.asm.
 Remove the leading semicolor ";" and append a period "." at the end of end each line.
 Verify that the result is 985 lines beginning with "BEGIN STAGE2." to "END PROGRAM."
+See notes for the getstg2.s2m macros.
  2. See Waite's book Implementing Software for Non-Numeric Applications.
 A complete guide to Stage 2 is in Appendix A.
  3. An archive of an implementation of Stage 2 is contained in Volume 51 of the